forkintheass/confint/README.md

 2024/02/19 14:09:28.070,93,Logout,FALSE
 ```

+...the columns can have different names.
+But you have to specify them in your code then.

-Or use built-in data generation.
+...or use built-in data generation.

 #### Idea